Sigyn: Goddess of Victory in Norse Mythology

 FAQs

-What is Sigyn the goddess of?
+What is Sigyn goddess of?

 What did Sigyn do for Loki?